RocketCommunicationsInc/astro-www/src/pages/components/button/index.md

 - In Button groups, the primary Button with the preferred user action shall be placed on the right and all Buttons with secondary actions to the left of the preferred action Button.
 - Position Buttons consistently across the application.
 Unless there is a good reason not to, right-align Buttons in Astro applications.

-## Secondary Button

-Secondary Buttons are an alternative Button style to be used in situations where a de-emphasized Button is beneficial in guiding the user to a preferred option.
-For example, use a Secondary Button for the less preferred option in Ok/Cancel Button pairings.

 ## Appearance and Behavior

-Buttons have consistent text and icon styling but can vary by size, state, and hierarchy.
+### Kinds

+Astro offers three kinds of buttons, Primary, Secondary, and Borderless, to create a hierarchy among different buttons in your application.

+- **Primary** - Primary buttons are the most visually prominent button and should be used for the most critical actions.
+- **Secondary** - Secondary Buttons are an alternative Button style to be used in situations where a de-emphasized button is beneficial in guiding the user to a preferred option.
+For example, use a Secondary Button for the less preferred option in OK/Cancel Button pairings.
+- **Borderless** - Borderless buttons are the least visually prominent button and should be used for less important actions.

 ### Size